Salad bowl

-A salad bowl is a bowl-shaped serving dish used to serve salads, especially tossed salads.
+A salad bowl is a serving bowl for salads, especially tossed salads.

 Materials

 Salad bowls may be made of any of the usual materials used for tableware, including ceramics, metal, plastic, glass, or wood.
 Salad bowls can also be made from renewable materials such as Poly-lactic Acid (PLA), wheat straw fiber and sugarcane bagasse.

 Wood

 In the United States from the 1940s to the 1960s, wooden salad bowls were recommended by many cookbooks.
 This fashion was started by the restaurateur and food writer George Rector, who in 1936 wrote a column entitled "Salad Daze".
 In that column, he recommended using an unvarnished wooden salad bowl, purportedly a French tradition.
 He recommended rubbing garlic into it for a hint of garlic flavor, oiling it regularly, and never washing it: